 "Safety hasn't lost ground — it has become more specific.
 Consumers are no longer just worried.
 More of them are actively looking for answers."

-Also significant: only 1.9% of respondents cited experiencing symptoms as their motivating concern.
-The safety-driven consumer in this data set remains proactive, not reactive.
-They have heard enough to worry, and increasingly they want to act before a health event forces the issue.
+Only 2.4% of respondents cited experienced symptoms as their primary motivation.
+The safety-driven consumer in this data set remains predominantly proactive, not reactive.
+Most are researching before a health event forces the issue.

 Section 3